 ADDITIONAL RLMGA LOCAL RULES:

 1 – The option to play a ball that is lost or went out of bounds as a lateral hazard instead of walking back to the point last played is no longer active.
-Instead, the RLMGA and RIVER LANDING have adopted the USGA LOCAL RULE.
+Instead, the RLMGA has adopted the USGA LOCAL RULE.
 This rule allows, for 2 penalty strokes, the player to estimate the spot where the ball is LOST or went OUT OF BOUNDS and then find the nearest fairway edge to that spot; equidistant to or farther from the hole.
 You can then drop a ball in the fairway within 2 club lengths of that fairway edge point, or anywhere between there and the estimated spot where the ball is lost or went out of bounds.
 The option to play a provisional ball is still available, as is the official USGA rule of replaying the shot with a 2 stroke penalty.